VladUZH/VlPetrov/README.md

 <li><strong>LiquidityIndicator.java</strong> - is a realization of the "Multi-scale Representation of High Frequency Market Liquidity" paper working on real data</li>
 <li><strong>MovingWindowVolatilityEstimator.java</strong> - is a volatility estimator basen on the novel approach of the Directional Change Intrinsic Time</li>
 <li><strong>RealizedVolatility.java</strong> - is practical realization of the theoretical work presented in the working paper "Bridging the gap between physical and intrinsic time" (volatility, computed using overshoot variability)</li>
+<li><strong>RealizedVolatilitySeasonality.java</strong> - the class contains methods able to compute volatility seasonality based on the overshoot variability</li>
 <li><strong>InatantaneousVolatilitySeasonality.java</strong> - the class contains methods able to compute volatility seasonality based on the number of directional change intrinsic events</li>
 <li><strong>InstantaneousVolatility.java</strong> - is practical realization of the theoretical work presented in the paper "Waiting Times and Number of Directional Changes in an Intrinsic Time Framework" (<em>instantaneous</em> volatility, computed using number of observed directional changes)</li>
 <li><h4><em>scalinglaws</em> folder:</h4>